tobihagemann/tobihagemann.github.io/_posts/2017-01-08-the-path-of-least-resistance.md

 Well, back to my studies: I did all the courses in the standard period of study and it was time for my bachelor's thesis.
 Even though I was fully aware that I was studying BIS, I thought I could do something practical with computer science focus.
 This is when my short-sightedness backfired, which I've mentioned earlier.
 The examination office wasn't happy with my idea and they wanted to stuff some economics in my thesis.
 I hated that and didn't know how to deal with it.
 I comfortably worked at Accenture, developed iOS apps and games in my free time, and didn't make any progress on my thesis for a whole year.
 Damn you, _path of least resistance_. :laughing:

 After the release of Spectrum Run, I knew I had to change something.
 What's the next _path of least resistance_?
 Just the idea of forcing boring content into my thesis paralyzed me.
 My potential supervisor of my thesis eventually asked me: "Why do you study BIS at all?
 Can't you switch to computer science?"
 He actually wasn't serious about it, but I thought to myself that this was a brilliant idea.
-I was trapped in the irrational [loss aversion and the sunk cost fallacy][loss-aversion-sunk-cost-fallacy].
+I was trapped in the irrational [loss aversion and the sunk cost fallacy][loss-aversion-sunk-cost-fallacy]{:target="_blank"}.
 I didn't consider switching to computer science as an option before.
 So that's what I did in 2012 and chose visual computing as my focus.
 I didn't have to start from scratch, I was able to transfer half of my credits to the new study program.

 In winter semester, I took courses of semesters 1, 3, and 5 at the same time.
 In summer semester, the courses of semesters 2, 4, and 6.
 My goal was to get through this as efficient as possible and finish after two years instead of three.
-If you don't know what I'm talking about, [here is a quick reference to the academic terms in Germany][academic-term-germany].
+If you don't know what I'm talking about, [here is a quick reference to the academic terms in Germany][academic-term-germany]{:target="_blank"}.
 The switch definitely paid off for my personal development.
 I could finally attend the interesting courses, such as _Computer Graphics_, _Game Development_, _Interactive Environments_, and even _Information Security_.
 Without any complications this time, I received my bachelor's degree in 2014.

 <div class="text-center">
   <figure class="figure" style="max-width: 885px;">
     <img class="figure-img img-fluid rounded" src="{{ "/assets/2017-01-08-visualized-cv.png" | prepend: site.baseurl }}" alt="Visualized CV"/>
-    <figcaption class="figure-caption">Visualized CV with particular focus on the academic career – assignment for the course <em>Scientific Visualization</em> in 2014</figcaption>
+    <figcaption class="figure-caption" markdown="1">Visualized CV with particular focus on the academic career – assignment for the course _Scientific Visualization_ in 2014</figcaption>
   </figure>
 </div>